AnushaPB/rainbowpca/README.md

 RGB-based PCA visualization has been used previously in population genetics and related fields, including methods such as `adegenet::colorplot()`, some empirical studies (e.g., DOI:
-10.1016/j.xpro.2023.102567) and the GDM package, which uses a similar RGB approach to visualize modelled compositional dissimilarity across space.
+10.1016/j.xpro.2023.102567), and the GDM package, which uses a similar approach to visualize modelled compositional dissimilarity across space. rainbowpca provides a streamlined and flexible workflow for these types of visualizations.